mjstealey/singularity-in-docker/singularity-packages/README.md

 Build the docker image

 ```
-$ cd ubuntu-16.04/
-$ docker build -t singularity.deb:latest .
+docker build -t singularity.deb:latest .
 ```

 ### Run the image

-- Specify the version of Singularity you wish to build as the environment variable `SINGULARITY_VERSION` (default is `SINGULARITY_VERSION=2.5.1`).
+- Specify the version of Singularity you wish to build as the environment variable `SINGULARITY_VERSION` (default is `SINGULARITY_VERSION=2.6.1`).
 - Specify the volume to which you'd like to save the resultant deb files (maps to `/packages` of the container).